namgk/dnr-editor/README.md

 Click on Deploy button to run this flow on node-red-1880.
 If you click on the Inject trigger, there will be no output on the Debug console because the node File isn't being run on the current device.

-After this, a new flow file will be created on the default location as stated in the settings.js.
+After this, a new flow file will be created on the default location as configured in the settings.js.
 For example, /home/user/.node-red/flow_...local.json

 Copy this file to /home/user/.node-red2 for the second DNR process.